LoukilRihab/elastic-butler/README.md

 # Elastic Butler

-Elastic butler were born at **Oi** telecomunication company as a **open source alternative** to [Elastic Stack Alerting tool](https://www.elastic.co/products/stack/alerting).
+Elastic butler was born at **Oi** telecomunication company as an **open source alternative** to [Elastic Stack Alerting tool](https://www.elastic.co/products/stack/alerting).

-With butler you get notified if your data has a pattern set by you.
+With butler, you get notified if your data has a pattern set by you.

-- Notify me by mail if there are more than 10 fail login attempts in the last 20 minutes
+- Notify me by email if there are more than 10 fail login attempts in the last 20 minutes
-- Notify me by if we sell more than 1000 iphones in the last day
+- Notify me by email if we sold more than 1000 iphones in the last day

 You are free to create your own [recipes](#recipes) and [notification types](#creating-senders).

 ## Get Started

-Elastic butler will store the [recipes](#recipes) and the execution result at a Elastic Search index, so before start check the configuration file
- **config/env.json** and set up you store configurations.
+Elastic butler will store the [recipes](#recipes) and the execution result at an Elastic Search index, so before you start, check the configuration file **config/env.json** and set up you store configurations.

 Create your [recipes](#recipes) than start butler.

-You can also use the [sandbox](#sandbox) to do your first test, it will provide to you a elastic search and kibana instances running on docker.
+You can also use the [sandbox](#sandbox) to do your first test, it will provide you an elastic search and kibana instances running on docker.

 ```bash
 npm start